core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **SIDs as identityref**

-SIDs are globally unique and can be used as identityref.
+SIDs are globally unique and may be used as identityref.
 This approach is both compact and simple to implement.
-When SIDs are used, identityref MUST be encoded using a CBOR unsigned integer data item (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
-The value represents the delta between the SID of the identity assigned to the leaf and the SID of the base identity defined for this leaf.
+When SIDs are used, identityref MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to a SID allocated from a registered SID range.

 **Name as identityref**